itewqq/rCore-dev/reports/lab2.md

 }
 ```

 2. The `trap handler` in the OS will first store the context of the app, then handles the trap according to its parameters.
-We implemeted this in `./os/src/trap/trap.S`
+We implemented this in `./os/src/trap/trap.S`

 ```assembly
 .altmacro